Winchester Street Theatre Tech Package

 Absolutely no painting or set construction may take place in the theatre, and no holes may be made in the stage floor or walls.

-Rental clients are required to provide a detailed production schedule one (1) week prior to load-in and to fill out a Production Summary (provided) intended to communicate all technical requirements.
+Rental clients are required to provide a detailed production schedule one (1) week prior to load-in.
+As well as a provided Production Summary one (1) week prior to load-in intended to communicate all technical requirements.

 Any use of projection must be discussed in advance with the Technical Director, and detailed in the Production Summary.
 The client is solely responsible for ensuring compatibility of video signal source, as well as all aspects of operation of video elements.